 You should refill prescriptions before traveling.
 But if you run out of a prescription drug while traveling, visit Filling Prescriptions When Traveling.

 Getting dental care while traveling

 Getting dental care while traveling depends on your location and whether you are a service member or family member.

 With permanent change of station orders, ask for a copy of your medical and dental records from your military treatment facility and the dental treatment facility.
 Do this at least one month before your PCS date.
 The MTF should also transfer a copy of your record and any family records to your new duty station or you may be able to hand carry them to your new duty station.

 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

 For more information on getting copies of medical records, visit Request Copies of Medical Records.

-Randolph AFB Medical Care - The 359th Medical Group provides general outpatient medical services to active duty personnel, their family members, retirees and their family members.
+Randolph Air Force Base Medical Care – The 359th Medical Group provides general outpatient medical services to active duty personnel, their family members, retirees and their family members.